AntoJvlt/yelp-elasticsearch-frontend/README.md

 Link to the deployed project: https://antonin-jolivat.com/yelp-elasticsearch/

 The project has been constructed around the [Yelp dataset](https://www.yelp.com/dataset).
 Businesses and reviews were indexed in an Elasticsearch cluster and search queries were made.
+The Elasticsearch instance contains about 200 000 businesses and about 8 000 000 reviews.

 On the Responsive React Web App, you can search for businesses and filter results by city.
 For each business found, you can see its reviews and its position on the interactive map on the right of the screen.
 When you make a query, the businesses which match your query and which have the most stars and reviews count will be retrieved first.